 https://daily.jstor.org/the-summer-of-love-wasnt-all-peace-and-hippies/

-On January 1, 1863, President Abraham Lincoln freed many American slaves with the Emancipation Proclamation.
+On January 1, 1863, President Abraham Lincoln freed many American slaves when he issued the Emancipation Proclamation.
 However, it would be nearly three years before all slaves were freed nationwide.
-The Civil War continued to rage until April 1865, which was certainly a factor in the delay, as slaveholding states resisted the president’s directive.
-Lincoln’s proclamation also exempted some states: an inequitable stipulation that was rectified by the 13th Amendment, Abolition of Slavery, in December 1865.

-Six months prior to the ratification of that constitutional amendment, Union troops freed a quarter of a million slaves on June 19th in Texas, the last holdout of slaveholding states.
-A holiday was born on that day as the broader promise and intent of the Emancipation Proclamation was realized.
-One year later, on June 19th, 1866, former slaves began the celebration of Juneteenth—a portmanteau of June and nineteenth—in Galveston.
+Six months before that amendment was ratified, Union troops arrived in Galveston, Texas, and freed a quarter of a million slaves on June 19th, 1865.
+That day became a milestone as the broader promise of emancipation was finally realized.
+One year later on June 19th, 1866, former enslaved Texans began commemorating the date.
+The celebration became known as Juneteenth: a blend of “June” and “nineteenth.”

-The holiday, alternatively known as Juneteenth Independence Day or Freedom Day, has a rich history.
+Also called Juneteenth Independence Day or Freedom Day, the holiday has a rich history.
 Initially marked by church picnics and speeches, Juneteenth gained momentum as Black Texans relocated to other states and took the tradition with them, spreading its observance nationwide and even internationally.
 Today, typical festivities include Emancipation Proclamation readings, parades, and concerts.

-If you’re interested in the history of North America and its role in international events, The University of Texas Permian Basin’s online Master of Arts in History will enlighten you, help you hone durable, highly marketable skills, and confer upon you a credential applicable to many careers.
-Our program offers an exploration of the Civil War, Reconstruction and other key areas of our history through comprehensive 16-week courses.
-See the complete list of program courses.
+If you’re interested in the history of North America and its role in international events, The University of Texas Permian Basin’s online Master of Arts in History will help you master durable, highly marketable skills, and deliver a credential applicable to many careers.
+Our program offers an exploration of the Civil War, Reconstruction, and other key areas of our history through comprehensive 16-week courses.
+See the complete list here.

 We offer this program in a 100% online, asynchronous format that empowers you to earn an MA in history on your own schedule from any location.
-You’ll find this flexibility to be a significant advantage when trying to manage professional and personal responsibilities and finish a master’s degree at the same time.
+You’ll find this flexibility invaluable while managing professional and personal responsibilities and finishing a master’s degree at the same time.
 And that’s just the beginning of our program’s benefits:

 • No GRE is required.